Before You Buy Another AI Tool, Answer These 12 Questions

 You don’t need to be an expert, but you do need some hands-on experience.

-Make your first “AI project” simply using AI yourself for:
+If your answer is “not really,” make your first “AI project” simply using AI yourself for:

 - Drafting emails or documents